EarthCut/earthcut.github.io/01_portfolio.md

 ---
 layout: page
 title: Portfolio
-description: As a camerawoman I work for films and television.
-As a producer, I relaize entire films with my team.
+description: As a camerawoman I work freelance for television and feature films.
+As a producer, together with my team, I realize entire productions.
 image: assets/images/gear.jpg
 nav-menu: true
 ---